Claudia Doumit

-Claudia Doumit is an Australian actress.
-She portrayed Jiya Marri in the NBC series Timeless and is best known for her portrayal of Farah Karim from Call of Duty: Modern Warfare and Victoria Neuman from the Amazon Prime Video original series The Boys.
+Claudia Doumit (born 21 April 1992) is an Australian actress.
+She portrayed Jiya Marri in the NBC series Timeless (2016–2018), and is best known for her portrayal of Farah Karim from Call of Duty: Modern Warfare (2019) and Victoria Neuman from the Prime Video television series The Boys and Gen V.

 Early life and education

-Claudia Doumit was born on May 2, 1992 in Sydney, Australia.
-She is of Italian and Lebanese ancestry.
-She has one older brother named James.
+Claudia Doumit was born the 21st of April 1992, in Sydney, Australia.
+She is of Lebanese and Italian ancestry.
+Doumit attended St Vincent's College, Potts Point for her high school studies.

 Doumit studied at the Actors College of Theatre and Television (ACTT) and The Actors Centre Australia.
 Although she was rejected from National Institute of Dramatic Art (NIDA) in Kensington, Australia, she did attend a couple of classes.
 She also took a two-year intensive program with the Stella Adler Academy of Acting in Los Angeles.

 Career

 In 2016, Doumit began playing the role of Jiya Marri in the NBC series Timeless.
 The series concluded in 2018.

-On 5 September 2019, it was announced that Doumit was cast as Victoria Neuman in the second season of the Amazon superhero series The Boys, reuniting her with fellow Timeless alums Goran Višnjić and Malcolm Barrett and showrunner Eric Kripke.
+On 5 September 2019, it was announced that Doumit was cast as the supervillain Nadia Edgar / Victoria "Vic the Veep" Neuman in the second season of the Amazon superhero series The Boys, reuniting her with fellow Timeless alumni Goran Višnjić and Malcolm Barrett and showrunner Eric Kripke.
+She subsequently reprised her role in the series' third and fourth seasons, as well as in the spin-off series Gen V.

 Doumit also appeared in the 2019 video game Call of Duty: Modern Warfare, where she voiced and portrayed Farah Karim.

+Personal life

+In February 2024, Doumit's The Boys co-star Jack Quaid confirmed that they were dating.